-The current events in the Middle East have not, to date, had any direct or indirect consequences on SYNERGIE's activities.
+The current events in the Middle East have not, to date, had any direct or indirect consequences on SYNERGIE's activities

-4.2 Risk related to the health crisis
+Risk related to the health crisis

 The Group remains vigilant concerning the effects of the different variants of the virus, and is maintaining a high level of protection of its placed personnel.

-On this condition, the risk now seems very moderate.
+Subject to this reservation, the risk now seems very moderate.

-4.3 Management of financial risk
+Management of financial risk